dietervanhoof/node-microservice-template/README.md

 Template for building node microservices using RabbitMQ built using [coworkers](https://github.com/tjmehta/coworkers).

 ## Usage
 Clone the project and fill in all TODO tags in `main.js`.
+An example can be found in the [node-subvert](https://github.com/dietervanhoof/node-subvert) repository.

 Start the project by running
 ```